Allen Harris, CEPA, CBVS, CEO & Chief Investment Officer

 Scott has passed the Series 65 exam and is an Investment Advisor Representative, licensed in the Commonwealth of Massachusetts.
 Ask him about his most proud accomplishment, however, and he will say it’s his family, comprised of his wife, Julie and having their adorable little girl, Abbey.
 Scott and his family reside in Adams, MA.

-Bill Schmick, Portfolio Manager
+Bill Schmick, Managing Director and Portfolio Manager

 Bill is one of the pioneers of international investing in the United States.
 A sixty-year veteran of over 30 bull and bear markets around the world, he got his start as an institutional broker at Drexel Burnham Lambert—across the desk from junk bond king, Mike Milken, back in 1981.